Waajeed: Career

 As a producer, Waajeed began in 2000 and landed a handful of tracks on his longtime friends, Slum Village's Trinity (Past, Present and Future) album.
 Waajeed's productions have led to him working with some of the industry's most respected artists such as Cee Lo Green, John Legend, Mayer Hawthorne and more.

 In 2007 he released an album called The War LP which included solo instrumentals as well as new production for Invincible, Tiombe Lockhart, TaRaach, and the late J Dilla.
 Waajeed has been a featured guest on radio shows including KCRW, BBC Radio 1, and more.
 In 2010, he released a preview of his remix of DEDE (American Band)'s "Phantom" on SoundCloud.
 In 2011, he joined and co-founded music group Tiny Hearts with producer Tim K and vocalist Dede Reynolds of DEDE.
 In 2012, he established his second independent label, Dirt Tech Reck.
-He is currently working on new solo material, as well as a collaborative album with Invincible.